 Vanilla extract.
 This is where that delicious vanilla flavor will come from.

 Non-dairy milk.
 Just a few splashes are all you need to get your frosting smooth and creamy.
-Since we’re using so little, you can use almost any variety, though I prefer to go with something unsweetened and unflavored.
+Since we're using so little, you can use almost any variety, though I prefer to go with something unsweetened and unflavored.
 Soy milk, almond milk, and cashew milk are all great choices for this recipe.

 Powdered sugar.
 Look for powdered sugar that's organic, to ensure it's vegan.